Cardoso-topdev/dog-poster-generator/README.md

 > - Created Breed images dialog and displaying breed images with Grid view.
 > - Used React.suspense for lazy loading component
 > - Created a mainLayoutWrapHOC
+> - Setup jest testing environment and add an unit test case for Header component

 ## Launch Script